Xv-M-S/CCPD/README.md

+# CCPD-XV
+Update the file to run under troch2.1.1 version.
 # CCPD (Chinese City Parking Dataset, ECCV)

 ## UPdate on 10/03/2019.
 CCPD Dataset is now updated.
 We are confident that images in subsets of CCPD is much more challenging than before with over 300k images and refined annotations.